Vanille-N/multithread-wc/README.md

 void* count_words (void* data);
 ```
 Lowering `BUFSIZE` too much may decrease performance because of too many system calls and bounds checks.
-Conversely, raising it may increase memory consumption.
+Conversely, raising it may increase memory consumption. `64 * 1024` was found to be a good compromise.

 `count_bytes` opens the file and returns its length (uses `lseek`, very fast).